 Willingness to Participate in Intercultural Interaction

-During your studies in Japan, you must be willing to actively participate in interaction events with schools and communities to contribute to the strengthening of relationships between your home country and Japan.
-After graduation, you must remain in contact with your university, participate in follow-up surveys and studies, and join in activities conducted by the Japanese diplomatic mission in your home country to promote relations with Japan after returning home.
+During your studies in Japan, you must be willing to actively take part in interaction events with local schools and communities to contribute to the strengthening of relationships between your home country and Japan.
+After graduation, you must remain in contact with your university, take part in follow-up surveys and studies, and join in activities conducted by the Japanese diplomatic mission in your home country to promote relations with Japan after returning home.

-Of course, this is unmeasurable, but stating your willingness/excitement to participate in such activities during the application process where possible would help you application.
+Of course, this is not measurable, but stating your willingness/excitement to take part in such activities during the application process, where possible, would help you application.